ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ### **Memoing**

 Throughout the analytic process researchers are encouraged to write reflective memos and notes.
-Marshall and Rossman (2006) suggest writing early and throughout the research process but especially during more focused analysis.
+Marshall and Rossman {% cite Marshall %} suggest writing early and throughout the research process but especially during more focused analysis.

 ### **Themes**

 Themes are also an important concept in QDA.
-Corbin and Strauss ({% cite Corbin %} define them as thread or ideas that emerge from a text (i.e. an interview).
+Corbin and Strauss {% cite Corbin %} define them as thread or ideas that emerge from a text (i.e. an interview).
 While analysing one of their memos they explain:
 “These [themes] have already been identified as concepts, but at this time they will be elevated to the status of category/theme not only because they seem to run  throughout the entire interview but also because they seem to be able to pull together some of the lesser concepts” {% cite Corbin %}

 # Approaches to qualitative data analysis